 - 1. Program directors (or designees) provide all accepted students with instructions for completing a background check and drug screening. - 2.
 Students request the specified package on the approved SHP vendor website and pay the required fees. - 3.
-Assigned designee(s) in the SHP Office for Student Recruitment, Engagement and Success (OSRES) review and provide compliance reports for programs. - 4.
-In the event a report reveals information which may prevent a student from being placed in a clinical rotation or internship site or potentially makes them ineligible for professional certification or licensure, the OSRES contacts the individual student to discuss the implications of said information in the report.
-If such information exists, the student must acknowledge in writing their decision to continue in the program's didactic phase with the understanding that a degree cannot be awarded without completion of required clinical practice or internship placement. - 5.
-Prior to clinical placement, program directors (or designees) will provide students with instructions to complete a repeat background check and drug screening.
+Assigned designee(s) in the SHP Office for Academic and Faculty Affairs review and provide compliance reports for programs. - 4.
+In the event a report reveals information which may prevent a student from being placed in a fieldwork rotation or potentially makes them ineligible for professional certification or licensure, the SHP Office of Academic and Faculty Affairs works in conjunction with the program director to notify the student.
+If such information exists, the student must acknowledge in writing their decision to continue in the program's didactic phase with the understanding that a degree cannot be awarded without completion of required fieldwork placement. - 5.
+Prior to fieldwork placement, program directors (or designees) will provide students with instructions to complete a repeat background check and drug screening.
 In addition, some sites require a social media background check.
 The package code for this is different than the initial drug screen and background package code.
 If a vendor is specified by the placement site or preceptor, the preceptor (or designee) will provide students with instructions. - 6.
-Students will follow the instructions provided by sites or placements if they go beyond those of the School. - 7.
-Students are responsible for fees required for screenings. - 8.
-OSRES designee discusses with individual students implications for information which may inhibit placement at a clinical or internship site. - 9.
-Students provide preceptors or internship supervisors with the required information from the results of their background check and drug screening reports.
+Students are responsible for all additional fieldwork placement requirements. - 7.
+The program director discusses with individual student's implications for information which may inhibit an assigned fieldwork placement. - 8.
+Students provide preceptors or internship supervisors with the required information from the results of their background check and drug screening reports if required.